-A Broad Overview of Junior Video Editor
+A All-Purpose Overview of Junior Video Editor

 What Is Junior Video Editor?